kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Deleting everything and starting over

-If you manage to screw up royally, here's how to start fresh:
+If everything gets completely broken, here's how to start over fresh:

-* Stop the VM by typing `virsh destroy nixos`
+* Stop the VM by typing `virsh destroy nixos` (turns off the machine)
-* Remove the domain by typing `virsh undefine nixos --nvram`
+* Remove the domain by typing `virsh undefine nixos --nvram` (deletes the VM)
 * If you want the disk image gone also, you must delete it manually (wherever you put `my-nixos-disk-image.qcow2`)

 ### Accessing the VM from your host